CodingFriends/Tincta/README.md

 ## Support Development
-Maintainance, App Store and website hosting is cross-financed from sales of Coding Friends' [vocabulary learning app Wokabulary](https://wokabulary.com).
-If you are learning a foreign language and want to support development of Tincta, give [Wokabulary](https://wokabulary.com) a try.
+Maintainance, App Store and website hosting is cross-financed from sales of Coding Friends' other apps.

+If you are learning a foreign language and want to support development of Tincta, try out [Wokabulary — the best app to learn your vocabulary](https://wokabulary.com).

+Or make your project's decision process speedier and more transparent with our [decision logging app Loqbooq](https://loqbooq.app).

 ## Supporters